flybywiresim/docs/docs/beginner-guide/descent.md

 !!! info "TOD marker A320"
     The FlyByWire A32NX has not implemented the TOD (top of descent) marker on the ND yet.
 Usually the A320 has a downward pointing arrow at the TOD to support the pilot with the decision when to descent.
 Ultimately it is still the pilot's responsibility to calculate and validate the TOD.
-    (TODO: screenshot of marker)

 When clearance is given we can start our descent to the flight level or altitude ATC has given us.

 For descending we set the new flight level or altitude in the FCU with the altitude dial knob.
-We can then either push the knob for Managed Altitude Mode (constraints are respected) or pull the knob for Selected Altitude Mode (constraints are ignored).
+We can then either push the knob for Managed Altitude Mode (constraints are respected, also know as VNAV) or pull the knob for Selected Altitude Mode (constraints are ignored).
 You can also use the V/S dial knob to set a specific descent vertical velocity.
 Pull the V/S knob to start the descent.

 ![FUC with ALT and V/S knobs](../assets/beginner-guide/descent/FCU_AP_knobs.png "FUC with ALT and V/S knobs")

 ATC typically will not clear us to our final target altitude directly but will give us several step descents down to our required altitude.

-Also ATC often still expect us to respect the STAR's constraints although they might have given us a lower clearance.
+Also ATC will often still expect us to respect the STAR's constraints although they might have given us a lower clearance.
 We should then only descent to the constraint's altitude.

 !!! info "VNAV in the FlyByWire A32NX"
     The scenario that we are cleared to a lower altitude or flight level with altitude constraints above the clearance is an ideal scenario for the called so "VNAV" autopilot mode which would be activated by using "Managed Altitude Mode" (pushing the ALT knob).
 The autopilot will automatically level off at the constraint and continue descending when the constraint is no longer valid.